nonfx/terrarium/examples/platform/readme.md

 ### Terrarium Dependency Interface

 Terrarium dependency interfaces act as a contract between application developers and DevOps professionals, enabling the specification of application dependencies.
 They streamline the process of injecting Infrastructure as Code (IaC) dependencies, significantly simplifying app development.
-For Dependency interface documentation, [click here](../../src/pkg/metadata/interface), and for the app dependency format, [click here](../../src/pkg/metadata/dependency).
+For Dependency interface format, refer the component heading in platform metadata documentation [here](../../src/pkg/metadata/platform), and for the app dependency format, [click here](../../src/pkg/metadata/app).

 ## Terrarium Platform Framework